nerve-bio/NERVE/README.md

 The next step is the activation/deactivation of facultative components and their parameters settings.
 <p>

-Facultative components, deactivated by default, are: Annotation, Loop-Razor, Mouse, NERVirulent and Conservation.
+Facultative components are: Annotation, Loop-Razor, Mouse immunity, NERVirulent, Conservation, Select and Epitope prediction.
+Only the last two ones are acttivated by default.

 </p>
 See last section for setting examples.